-Skyrocketing property values revealed: Where Auckland CVs have surged by the most
+Skyrocketing property values revealed: Where Auckland CVs have surged the most

-But while property owners might be happy at rising house values, they'll now also be paying an estimated average 6 per cent more to Auckland Council in annual rates bills after charges went up across most of the city.
+And while property owners might be happy at rising house values, they'll now also be paying an estimated average 6 per cent more to Auckland Council in annual rates bills after charges went up across most of the city.

 The full details can be seen below in exclusive NZ Herald-Valocity interactive graphs and maps showing exactly where house prices have risen the most and which homeowners now face the biggest rates bills.